Mediation Attorneys Morris County, NJ

 Should I Retain Independent Legal Counsel During Mediation?

 Alternative conflict resolution methods including mediation are designed to reach tenable and amicable agreements without the hassle and expense of litigation.
-While many mediations are done without the assistance of independent legal counsel, there are a litany of reasons to consider hiring both a mediator and a personal attorney.
-Before deciding on what is best for you and your family, it is important to understand the role or attorneys in the mediation process, your legal rights, and how each individual circumstance may lead to a different scenario.
+While many mediations are done without the assistance of independent legal counsel, there is a litany of reasons to consider hiring both a mediator and a personal attorney.
+Before deciding on what is best for you and your family, it is important to understand the role of attorneys in the mediation process, your legal rights, and how each individual circumstance may lead to a different scenario.

 The mediation attorneys of Jacobs Berger have extensive experience helping clients through mediation in Morris County towns including Denville, Randolph, Madison, Morristown, East Hanover, Dover, Rockaway, and all of Northern New Jersey.
 Our firm believes in mediation as an efficient and cooperative means to reach mutually beneficial outcomes for our clients’ divorce or other family law disputes.
 Our divorce attorneys strive to provide a blueprint for the future so you and your family can feel confident moving forward into your new life.
 We take pride in offering dynamic and multidimensional legal solutions to address the individual needs and concerns of our clients.